Things to Do in Edinburgh: Hop-On, Hop-Off Bus Tour

 Explore the city independently

-In Edinburgh, you can choose from four different routes.
-All four tours begin at Waverly Bridge, just off of Princes Street, but you may join the tour of your choice at any of the bus stops along its route.
+In Edinburgh, you can choose from three different routes.
+All three tours begin at Waverly Bridge, just off of Princes Street, but you may join the tour of your choice at any of the bus stops along its route.

 The Majestic Tour heads north of the City Centre and travels towards the Port of Leith.
 This tour features multi-lingual commentary in 10 languages, with headphones provided on the bus.
 Hop off the bus to tour Scottish Parliament and step aboard the Royal Yacht Britannia, or sit comfortably while enjoying the beautiful views of the Leith shoreline.
 A highlight of this tour is the Royal Botanic Garden of Edinburgh.
 Here you will find 70 acres of beautiful landscape filled with 100,000 different kinds of plants, and breathtaking panoramic views of the Edinburgh city skyline.